henriquesimoes/humpback/solutions/README.md

 ```

 Threshold value have been defined by the solution author and thus should be
 kept.
-It basically decides which similiarity score is low enough to classify a
+It basically decides which similarity score is low enough to classify a
 whale as new.
 As the other solutions, this generates a CSV file containing the
 predictions, which is `test3.csv` in this case.